quocthai9120/Image-Captioning/docs/index.md

 # Dataset
 In our project, we used the "Common Objects in Context" (COCO) 2014 dataset for images and Karpathy's split for captions.

 The COCO dataset contains 164K images, which were divided into training data, validation data, and testing data as 83K/41K/41K.
-Each image is a three-channel RGB image of an object from one of 91 subcategories. categories.
+Each image is a three-channel RGB image of an object from one of 91 categories.
 The dataset can be downloaded at: [https://cocodataset.org/#download](https://cocodataset.org/#download).

 As for captions, we used Karpathy's split, as it is a better format than the original COCO captions.
 This split was made by Karpathy and Li (2015), which divided the COCO 2014 validation data into new validation and test sets of 5000 images, as well as a "restval" set that contained the remaining approximately 30k images.
 Annotations are present on every split.
 Therefore, the .json file we got from Karpathy's split will act as "annotations".
 The "annotations" portion can be downloaded here: [http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip)